minima-global/minidocs/docs/runanode/selectplatform/linux_desktop.md

 ## Next Steps

-Once your node running, [learn about MiniDapps](/docs/learn/minidapps/minidappsintro) and start testing!
+Once your node running, see [Using MiniDapps](/docs/runanode/usingminidapps) to start using Minima's decentralized applications!

 ### Stay up to date